 My question relates to lower back pain and bending.
-Rick has said that too much bending of the lower back can create a lot of stress, and overstretches the ligaments causing strain of the lower back.
+Rick Kaselj has said that too much bending of the lower back can create a lot of stress and overstretches the ligaments causing strain of the lower back.

-However, there is another school of thought, like in Pilates, that the only way discs can get the nutrition they need so they don´t dry out and get thinner is by dynamic loading and releasing of the spine, e.g.: curl ups and everyday bending and stretch activities.
+However, there is another school of thought, like what occurs in Pilates, that the only way discs can get the nutrition they need so they don’t dry out and get thinner is by dynamic loading and releasing of the spine like curl-ups and everyday bending and stretch activities.
 They say this also stimulates the metabolic activity of the discs.

 What are your thoughts on this?

-In Pilates, the core exercises and the stretching activities of the spine are completely fine because they are done in correct form, core muscles are engaged at all times, and the bending and straightening of the spine are meant to mobilize it and not to load it.
-In fact, the core muscles, which are the muscles directly attached to the spine, and function to stabilize it during high-impact activities, are the ones being strengthened in Pilates.
+In Pilates, the core exercises and the stretching activities of the spine are completely fine because they are done in the correct form, core muscles are engaged at all times, and the bending and straightening of the spine are meant to mobilize it and not to load it.
+In fact, the core muscles, which are the muscles directly attached to the spine and function to stabilize it during high-impact activities, are the ones being strengthened in Pilates.

 The exercises in Pilates can help prevent back pain as core strengthening is vital in keeping the back healthy.

 Rick’s exercises, on the other hand, are designed for people who are already suffering from back pain.
 So, a program of stretching and strengthening are also included.

 Safe vs. Unsafe Bending

 For many of us, back pain can be a scary occurrence.
-We don’t want to over-stress the back, so it is understandable that one of our members came to us asking whether we should bend the back at any point during the recovery/rehabilitation of lower back pain.
+We don’t want to overstress the back, so it is understandable that one of our members came to us asking whether we should bend the back at any point during the recovery and rehabilitation of lower back pain.

 Many people are reluctant to perform too much movement when suffering with back pain — especially lower back pain — because of the fear of pain or re-injury.
 While the back is a delicate area, and we need to be cautious when exercising it (especially after an initial injury or onset of pain), we’re going to discuss when movement is appropriate and how we should approach these issues.

 Types of Back Pain